razoumov/chapel/03-domain-parallelism.md

 The syntax `boundingBox=mesh` tells the compiler that the outer edge of our decomposition coincides exactly with the outer edge of our domain.
-Alternatively, the outer decomposition layer could include an additional perimeter of "ghost points" if we specify
+Alternatively, the outer decomposition layer could include an additional perimeter of *ghost points* if we specify

 ~~~
 const mesh: domain(2) = {1..n, 1..n};